-To the east of the application site, are modern residential properties located directly to the east of Orchard Drive with woodland beyond.
-The outline consent clearly states that no access from the outline site shall be gained from Orchard Drive.
 To the south of Orchard Drive and adjacent in part to the railway sidings, is an area previously understood to have been used for open storage of caravans but is currently the subject of another planning application HPK/2017/0655 for 'levelling of the site surface for purposes of providing a level hardstanding surface'.
 The applicants have stated that in their application that the creation of a sizeable hardstanding will be 'for the purposes of storing materials generally associated with the nearby rail network of enhancing the mitigation of any visual impacts on the nearby residential area to the north of the site as a result of the continued operation of the site as a storage area'.
 The applicants propose that the application site will accept up to 5,500m3 of suitable materials over a 12 to 18 month period of engineering works.
 All material to be brought to site in eight wheeled heavy goods vehicles, capable of carrying a payload of up to 20 tonnes, generating a daily average of between four and six HGV movements days per week.
 The application remains undetermined but should be viewed in relation to the outline site proposals as well as existing uses in the vicinity.
+Pendragon as applicants have lodged an objection to this application.